ember-learn/guides-source/guides/v3.7.0/testing/acceptance.md

   that match the given selector.
 Equivalent to calling querySelectorAll() on the test root element.
 Returns an array of matched elements.

+## Debugging Your Tests

+During the development of you tests or when you refactor you application's code, the execution of your tests may fail.
+In order to help you understand why, two helpers can help you: [`pauseTest()`][10] and [`resumeTest()`][11].

+Add `await pauseTest();` in you test code, run your test suite from the `/tests` URI of your Ember server.
+When the execution of the test will come upon this line, the test will be paused, allowing you to inspect the state of your application.

+You can now type `resumeTest()` in the console of your browser to continue the test execution.

 [1]: https://github.com/emberjs/ember-test-helpers/blob/master/API.md#click
 [2]: https://github.com/emberjs/ember-test-helpers/blob/master/API.md#fillin